Elizabeth Sherwood-Randall: Early career

 From January 1986 to September 1987, she served as a principal advisor on foreign and defense policy matters to then-Senator Joe Biden, at the time ranking member of the Senate Foreign Relations Committee and chairman of the Subcommittee on European Affairs.
-From 1990-1993, she was the Associate Director of the Harvard Kennedy School Belfer Center's Strengthening Democratic Institutions Project, which she co-founded with former Kennedy School Dean and Professor Graham Allison.
+From 1990 to 1993, she was the associate director of the Harvard Kennedy School Belfer Center's Strengthening Democratic Institutions Project, which she co-founded with former Kennedy School Dean and Professor Graham Allison.
 In the Clinton Administration, from 1994 to 1996, Sherwood-Randall served as Deputy Assistant Secretary of Defense for Russia, Ukraine, and Eurasia.
 During this period, she led the effort to denuclearize three former Soviet states (see Nunn–Lugar Cooperative Threat Reduction), for which she was awarded the Department of Defense Medal for Distinguished Public Service and the Nunn-Lugar Trailblazer Award.
 She was part of the Pentagon leadership team that established the National Guard State Partnership Program, an enduring military-military collaboration between American National Guard forces and partner forces around the world, including most of the countries that emerged from the collapse of the Soviet Union.
 From 1997 to 2008, she was a Founding Principal of the Harvard-Stanford Preventive Defense Project.
 She was also a Senior Research Scholar at Stanford University's Center for International Security and Cooperation from 2000 to 2008.
 In 2004, she was selected to become a Carnegie Scholar and used the prize to support research as an Adjunct Senior Fellow at the Council on Foreign Relations, where she developed recommendations to strengthen the Transatlantic alliance to meet the challenges of the new century.